smalltowndev/vajrawp/readme.md

 ### Step 1

-Make sure you have php, composer and nodejs installed.
+Make sure you have PHP, Composer and NodeJS installed.
 And then run the following bash command -

 ```sh
 npm run install-scripts && npm run build:all